-1. Auto-discovery of cluster nodes
+1. Auto-discovery of Cluster Nodes

-OpenMosix includes a daemon called 'omdiscd' which identifies other openMosix nodes on the network by using multicast packets (for more on multicasting, please see our multicast section).
+OpenMosix includes a daemon called 'omdiscd' which identifies other openMosix nodes on the network by using multicast packets (for more on multicasting, please see our multicast page).
 This means that you don't have to bother manually configuring the nodes.
 This is a simple way to get your cluster going as you just need to boot a machine and ensure it's on the network.
 When this stage is complete, it should then discover the existing cluster and add itself automatically!